 Glassdoor releases a prestigious list of the “Best Places to Work” each year, based on genuine ratings from anonymous employees through their platform.
-So the question everyone wants answered, how does one actually get on this famous list?
+So the question everyone asks, "How can I make it on this list?"

 When considering this, it’s key to understand which factors best drive culture in the workplace.
 Keeping employees consistently engaged, feeling appreciated, and even having fun (gasp!) are important to creating a culture of happiness.
-Most companies, in fact 87% according to Global Human Capital Trends 2015, consider culture and engagement to be some of their top challenges.
+Most companies, in Global Human Capital Trends 2015, consider office culture and engagement to be some of their top challenges.
 At the same time, less than half of HR leaders understand how to address this issue.

-Culture involves a wide-range of factors, but ultimately it is reflected by the people in your organization and the way they feel (their engagement) about their workplace.
+Company culture involves a wide-range of factors, but ultimately it is reflected by the people in your organization and the way they feel (their engagement) about their workplace.
 A few things to consider when building a positive culture include hiring quality coworkers who are aligned with the company’s mission, who bring unique skills and beliefs to the table (see more in our workplace diversity article here), and are motivated to perform at a higher level, helping the company to grow and succeed over time.
 Here at Blueboard, we understand the importance of a positive employee experience.
-Which is why we believe experiences are the best way to reward employees as well as one of the greatest ways to create an exciting culture.
-Browse some of the experiences in our catalog here.
+Which is why we believe experiential employee rewards are the best way to recognize employees as well as one of the greatest ways to create an exciting culture.
+Browse some of the employee experiences in our catalog here.

 To read the full report, download “The DNA of Glassdoor’s Best Places to Work,” here.